cep21/gotemplate/README.md

 ## License file

 A License file is manditory for open source projects.
-Which you use is up to you, but most companies I've seen appriciate [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) the most explicitly for the patent stuff inside it.
+Which you use is up to you.
+Most companies I've seen appreciate [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for the patent clauses.
 Another reasonable choice is [MIT](https://tldrlegal.com/license/mit-license).

 ## README

-A Readme file is the first thing people see when they visit your page and should convince someone to want to use your code and be a launching pad to other tasks.
+A Readme file is the first thing people see when they visit your code repository and should convince someone to want to use your code and be a launching pad to other tasks.
 When your project is a huge hit, you can move this somewhere else, but for small projects a README should be enough for all information you need.

 ## Makefile